 Dog crates fall into three main categories; Metal crates, wooden crates and travel crates.

-Metal Crates – The most popular type of crate as they are less expensive than wooden crates and can easily be folded flat for practical storage when not in use.
+The most popular type of crate as they are less expensive than wooden crates and can easily be folded flat for practical storage when not in use.
 Some may not like the look of the somewhat cage-like metal crates, but when teamed with a fabric cover and bedding set, they become a really cosy den for your dog.
 We have both traditional metal crates and our new sliding door crate which is perfect for saving space.

 Are you wondering what size dog crate to get?
 We always suggest choosing a big enough crate for your puppy to grow into as an adult dog.
 This means you won’t have the expense of upgrading to a larger size later on and your dog won’t have to part with the den that has been their favourite private place for as long as they can remember!
 When they are fully grown, they should have plenty of head room in the crate - about 3-4” of space, as well as be able to move and turn around freely.
 The worst thing would be for your dog to be cramped inside.